voucherifyio/voucherify-openapi/GENERATING-SDKS.md

 For running SDK separately or on Your local machine without docker go in to the directory of the SDK and read `README.md` file.

+**Note that running tests will affect your Voucherify project data.
+Run tests only on development projects.**

 ### Versioning

 - **patch** - backward compatible changes - bug fixes, small changes, refactoring